Did you miss...?

 The very night I sold the car I had a heart wrenching dream.
 I had an old hound dog which I hugged and wept over because I was being forced to give it up.
 Next morning I woke, called Honda and got my car back!
 Shortly thereafter I sold my old friend to a nice Hispanic man who needed a car for his daughter.
 I gave him my auto maintenance log that listed all car services and its milage per gallon of gas.
 When he drove off with the car, I felt good.

 Skipping over the car that replaced my brown bomber, in 2004, my friends Jeannie & Ron went with me to bargain and purchase a new car.
 I got a Mojave Mist color (brown again!)
 Honda CR-V. That was 21 years ago.
-I remember being horrified that this first car I was buying all on my own, cost as much as I thought my first house would cost, being approximately $20,000.
+I remember being horrified that the car cost as much as I thought my first house would cost, being approximately $20,000.
 My brown CR-V ran by the name 'Atilla the Honda'.
 For years I commuted to the light rail in that car, as well as birded, including 2 trips to Yellowstone and a b'jillion wildlife refuges all over the western USA.

 My 2004 Honda CR-V